Duality and Stacking of Bosonic and Fermionic SPT Phases

 \section{Introduction}

 The celebrated Jordan-Wigner transformation establishes a correspondence between bosonic spin chains and chains of spinless fermions \cite{JordanWigner}.
-Like that of other duality transformations, this correspondence allows one to reinterpret features of one system in the framework of another and thus to translate questions about one system into a language where they may be more easily answered.
-In this paper, we investigate the ability of the Jordan-Wigner transformation and boson-to-fermion dualities in general to transform a key property of collections of bosonic and fermionic systems -- namely, the their behavior under stacking.
+Like that of other duality transformations, this correspondence allows one to reinterpret features of one system in the framework of another.
+In this paper, we investigate the ability of the Jordan-Wigner transformation and boson-to-fermion dualities in general to translate between key properties of collections of bosonic and fermionic systems -- namely, their behaviors under stacking.